Spiral Antidepressant Withdrawal Field Guide

 Reflection Prompt – Inner Resources

-Withdrawal can feel like a storm.
-Close your eyes and reflect on a time in your life when you weathered a storm or overcame a hardship.
+Withdrawal can feel like navigating a storm.
+Close your eyes and recall a time in your life when you weathered a personal storm or overcame a significant hardship.

-What inner strengths got you through?
-Was it patience, faith, humor, determination, creativity?
+What inner strengths did you draw upon to get through it?
+Was it patience, faith, humour, determination, or creativity?

-Patient: Identify one quality in yourself that you feel is helping you now (even if it's just "I'm stubborn and don't give up!").
+Identify one quality within yourself that is currently helping you, even if it's as simple as "I'm stubborn and don't give up!"

 Distinguishing Withdrawal vs. Relapse: A Crucial Conversation